antvis/G2/README.md

 G2 is a visualization grammar, a data-driven visual language with a high level of usability and scalability.
 It provides a set of grammars, takes users beyond a limited set of charts to an almost unlimited world of graphical forms.
 With G2, users can describe the visual appearance of a visualization just by one statement.

+**Special thanks to [Leland Wilkinson](https://github.com/lelandwilkinson), the author of 《The Grammar Of Graphics》, whose book served as the foundation for G2.**

 [More details about G2](https://antv.alipay.com/zh-cn/g2/3.x/index.html).

 <img src="https://gw.alipayobjects.com/zos/rmsportal/AOwgKIjknXfggPijmhym.gif" width="200"><img src="https://gw.alipayobjects.com/zos/rmsportal/nfiOREzMIsENrzUeLOGR.gif" width="200"><img src="https://gw.alipayobjects.com/zos/rmsportal/uZZmaudtKRnvUhmUdZSZ.gif" width="180"><img src="https://gw.alipayobjects.com/zos/rmsportal/ifSTXzrGbvtLRpnAvAiZ.gif" width="200">